 During dehumidification mode, cooling is controlled to the dehumidification temperature setpoint active, and hot gas reheat (if installed) controls to the discharge air temperature setpoint active.
 Dehumidification temperature setpoint active is reset by comparing the space dewpoint to the space dewpoint calculated enable setpoint but is limited to not rise above the discharge air temperature setpoint active.
 The discharge air temperature setpoint active and supply fan speed are reset based on space temperature.
-Refer to (supply fan section) to see a detailed explanation.
+See "Supply Fan Operation," p.
+117 for a detailed explanation.